Maharashtra: Economy

 The state houses important financial institutions such as the Reserve Bank of India, the Bombay Stock Exchange, the National Stock Exchange of India, the SEBI and the corporate headquarters of numerous Indian companies and multinational corporations.
 It is also home to some of India's premier scientific and nuclear institutes like BARC, NPCL, IREL, TIFR, AERB, AECI, and the Department of Atomic Energy.

 With more than half the population being rural, agriculture and allied industries play an important role in the states's economy and source of income for the rural population.
-The agriculture and allied activities sector contributes 12.9 per cent to the state's income.
+The agriculture and allied activities sector contributes 12.9% to the state's income.
 Staples such as rice and millet are the main monsoon crops.
 Important cash crops include sugarcane, cotton, oilseeds, tobacco, fruit, vegetables, and spices such as turmeric.

 Animal husbandry is an important agriculture-related activity.
-The State's share in the livestock and poultry population in India is about 7 per cent and 10 per cent, respectively.
+The State's share in the livestock and poultry population in India is about 7% and 10%, respectively.
 Maharashtra was a pioneer in the development of Agricultural Cooperative Societies after independence.
-It was an integral part of the then Governing Congress party's vision of ‘rural development with local initiative’.
-A ‘special’ status was accorded to the sugar cooperatives and the government assumed the role of a mentor by acting as a stakeholder, guarantor, and regulator, Apart from sugar, Cooperatives play a crucial role in dairy, cotton, and fertiliser industries.
+It was an integral part of the then Governing Congress party's vision of 'rural development with local initiative'.
+A 'special' status was accorded to the sugar cooperatives and the government assumed the role of a mentor by acting as a stakeholder, guarantor, and regulator, Apart from sugar, cooperatives play a crucial role in dairy, cotton, and fertiliser industries.

 The banking sector comprises scheduled and non-scheduled banks.
 Scheduled banks are of two types, commercial and cooperative.
 Scheduled Commercial Banks (SCBs) in India are classified into five types: State Bank of India and its associates, nationalised banks, private sector banks, Regional Rural Banks, and others (foreign banks).
-In 2012, there were 9,053 banking offices in the state, of which about 26 per cent were in rural and 54 per cent were in urban areas.
+In 2012, there were 9,053 banking offices in the state, of which about 26% were in rural and 54% were in urban areas.
 Maharashtra has a microfinance system, which refers to small-scale financial services extended to the poor in both rural and urban areas.
 It covers a variety of financial instruments, such as lending, savings, life insurance, and crop insurance.
-Three largest urban cooperative banks in India are all based in Maharashtra.
+The three largest urban cooperative banks in India are all based in Maharashtra.